 “Simply put, earlier detection means more treatment options,” says Dr. Abraham.
 “We are now able to screen and find tumors at an early stage, especially in people with known risk factors, and offer effective therapies for longevity.”

 Burton had no symptoms of lung cancer, such as pain or coughing.
 A routine CT scan revealed a suspicious mass on his lung.

 “My lung cancer was diagnosed at stage 1B, one of the earlier stages.
 With the help of my doctor, I researched my condition and discovered that surgery offered the best chance for a cure,” says Burton.

 A day after surgery, Burton was walking around the nursing unit.
 By the second day, he was off pain medication.
 “My friends and family were amazed that I was back on my feet so quickly,” says Burton.

 He is building his stamina by walking about a mile each day and riding his stationary bike.

-“Dr. Abraham and the entire team at Orange Coast Memorial were instrumental in my rapid recovery,” says Burton.
+“Dr. Abraham and the entire team at Orange Coast Medical Center were instrumental in my rapid recovery,” says Burton.
 “I couldn’t have asked for better care.
 I’m even hoping to go bass or trout fishing again really soon.”